jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

   the instructor is provided acceptable documentation excusing the absence.

-A Core Standard is considered **Partially Mastered** by a student who has received one **✓** mark, and **Mastered** by a student who has received two **✓** marks.
-A Supplemental Standard is considered Mastered by a student who has received one **✓** mark.
+A Core Standard is considered **Partially Mastered** by a student who has received **one ✓** mark, and **Mastered** by a student who has received **two ✓** marks.
+Each Core Standard will appear three times on the written Standard Assessments.

+A Supplemental Standard is considered **Mastered** by a student who has received **one ✓** mark.
+Each Supplemental Standard will appear two times on the written Standard Assessments.

+Students who have Mastered 13/16 of the Core and Supplemental Standards will be given the opportunity to demonstrate mastery of the remaining three Core Standards in office hours, include those standards that haven't appeared yet on a Standard Assessment.

 All marks are considered final as of the last scheduled day of classes for the semester, with one exception.
 A **Final Standard Assessment** will be given during the university's scheduled Final Exam period for the course.
-This final Assessment will cover every Core Standard and Supplemental Standard from the last four weeks of class.
-Students who have already Mastered 13/16 of the Core and Supplemental Standards as of the penultimate Standard Assessment will be given the opportunity to demonstrate mastery of the new Core Standards from the Final Standard Assessment during the last week of class in office hours.
+Only **✓** and **×** marks will be given on this final assessment, and these marks are final.